 - slow movements

 - slow reflexes

 There is also a higher risk of falling due to coordination problems.
 Dressing and other self-care tasks may become more difficult.

-Medication and occupational or physical therapy may help manage the symptoms and daily living.
+Medication and occupational or physical therapy may help people manage the symptoms and daily living.

 At stage 4, daily activities become even more challenging.
-A person will likely need some form of daily care.
-Independent living is not usually possible.
+A person will likely need some form of daily care, as independent living is not usually possible.

-The person may be able to stand on their own but may need a walker or other assistive device to walk.
+The person may be able to stand on their own but require a walker or another assistive device to walk.

 At stage 5, a person may not be able to stand or move around due to stiffness.
 Depending on their age and overall health, they may need a wheelchair for mobility.